ArcanaFramework/arcana/docs/source/data_model.rst

 Arcana contains a rich and flexible object model to access and manipulate data within data stores.
-While the framework hides most of the implementation details from the user, it is important to be familiar with the general concepts.
-They key base classes of the data model are:
+While the framework hides most of the implementation details from the user, it is important to be familiar with the core concepts:

-* :class:`.DataStore` - abstraction of the storage system/format, which is sub-classed for different storage systems/formats
+* :ref:`Stores` - abstraction of different storage systems and formats
-* :class:`.DataSpace` - defines the repetitive structure (or "data space") for a class of datasets, e.g. whether there are data points for each subject and time-point, or each weather-station/day
+* :ref:`Spaces` - define the structure for a class of datasets
-* :class:`.DataNode` - a set of data items at a common data point, e.g. imaging session
+* :ref:`Datasets` - sets of comparable data to be analysed (e.g. XNAT project or BIDS dataset)
+* :ref:`Items and formats` - the atomic elements of a dataset (e.g. T1-weighted MRI scan, subject age) and the formats they come in
-* :class:`.Dataset` - encapsulates a set of data items (files, fields or arrays) repeated across a range of data points (e.g. subjects)
+* :ref:`Columns` - the set of comparable elements across a dataset (e.g. T1-weighted MRI scans across every session, ages across all subjects)
-* :class:`.DataItem` - a single measurement or acquisition, e.g. T1-weighted MRI scan, humidity measurement
-* :class:`.DataColumn` - a single type of measurement repeated across the dataset

 Stores
 ------